 Texas needs more Graduate Medical Education (GME) or residency positions so Texas’ Medical School Graduates stay in Texas.
 But Texas is underfunded compared to most other states by Medicare, the primary GME source of support.
 The result?
 As a group, Texas teaching hospitals are losing hundreds of millions of dollars in their GME programs, making it harder to expand existing programs.
 Teaching hospitals in Texas have a solution that: costs $0 in GR and has been shown to stabilize underfunded GME programs and increase needed GME positions.
-See our proposal HERE
+Check out our THOT’s GME Proposal

 THOT Members provide 63% of all hospital based residencies in Texas.
 These residencies are crucial to maintaining and building the health care system in Texas.
 See below for more information.

 Texas has a physician shortage.
 Supporting an adequate number of graduate medical education residencies in Texas is a key part of increasing the number of physicians in Texas.
 Residencies are a crucial, clinical component of medical education.
 But, there is a projected shortage of GME residencies in Texas meaning our medical school graduates will need to complete their residencies out of state.
 When Texans graduate from a Texas medical school AND complete their residencies in Texas, there is an 80% chance they will practice in Texas.
 When they do only one or the other in Texas, there is less than a 60% chance they’ll practice in Texas.
 And, Texas spends at least $180,000 of state funds for each Texas medical school graduate.
 When those graduates go out of state for a residency and don’t come back, we lose more than $180,000 in Texas funds invested in that physician.
 And that doesn’t count Texas funding for grade school, high school and college.